 The 944 piece is not genius: it doesn’t need to be.
 It’s a Christmas DVD item tapping a known formula: a sunny Summer day, spent on a runway in a 1980’s Porsche, blowing up stuff Jeremy imagines Guardian readers love and Sun readers hate.
 Watch it once on Boxing Day, then stick it on eBay.

-Jeremy doesn’t care how this car or his work relates to your super-ego.
+Clarkson loses no sleep over how his work relates to a Porsche lover’s ego.
 All he knows is that this stuff sells, and is lots of fun to make.
 The point here is nice tracking footage of a 944 Turbo, and some explosions.
 At least it’s not an exploding 944!